saraho1123/whats-cookin/README.md

 <details>
   <summary>**Under the Hood**</summary>

 All recipes are genereted on load event.
-To display all recipes from the recipes.js data file we used `forEach` method to loop through the each recipe and created an html element:
+To display all recipes from the recipes.js data file we used `forEach` method to loop through the each recipe and create an html element:

 ```javaScript